Using GO for volunteers

 And keep your GO account secure by following these tips:

-• Don't write down your username and password.
+• Don't write down your login details.

 • Choose a strong password and change it regularly.